 - Burnout is characterized by three main dimensions: exhaustion, cynicism (or less identification with your job functions) and feelings of reduced professional ability.

 - To avoid work burnout, you should set boundaries, change up your work environment, and take time for yourself.

-Everyone has stressful days at work where you feel overwhelmed and exhausted by your tasks.
-But when this feeling becomes chronic or unavoidable, no matter what you do, you may be experiencing job burnout.
+Everyone has stressful days at work where they feel overwhelmed and exhausted by their tasks.
+But when this feeling becomes chronic or unavoidable no matter what you do, you may be experiencing job burnout.
 Burnout can cause people to feel constantly stressed, exhausted, and unable to cope with the demands of a job and life.

 Here's how to spot burnout and what you can do to avoid it.

 Burnout is a state of emotional, mental, and physical exhaustion typically caused by excessive and prolonged stress.
 Job burnout, in particular, can involve a reduced sense of accomplishment and loss of personal identity or task ownership.
 Burnout may also present itself with physical symptoms, such as headaches or stomachaches as a result of stress.

 Burnout is not an official medical diagnosis and can sometimes be linked to or exacerbated by other mental health conditions, such as depression.

 Although stress and burnout have similar symptoms, they are two entirely different conditions.
 For instance, according to HelpGuide, while burnout is characterized by disengagement, stress is characterized by over-engagement.
 When you are stressed out, your emotions are overactive, while burnout causes emotions to become muted.
 Stress causes a lack of energy, while burnout causes a loss of motivation and hope.
 Stress is more likely to cause physical illness, while burnout causes mainly emotional damage.